 Fried rice is a family favorite, and it's so easy to make.

 We call this "Loaded" Fried Rice because it's loaded full of meats and veggies.
 It's a great way to clean out the fridge without anyone knowing they're eating leftovers!

 It cooks up best when you use day old (not freshly made) rice.
-I make a big batch of rice and freeze it in zip bags.
-Just heat and go!
+I make a big batch of rice in my Instant Pot and freeze it in zip bags to make a speedy meal.